thehansong/basic-typst-resume-template/my-resume/main.typ

   institution: "Singapore Institute of Technology & DigiPen Institute of Technology",
   location: "Singapore & Redmond, WA",
   dates: dates-helper(start-date: "Aug 2022", end-date: "Apr 2026"),
-  degree: "Bachelor's of Science, Computer Science in Real-Time Interactive Simulation (RTIS)",
+  degree: "Bachelor of Science (Hons.) in Computer Science in Real-Time Interactive Simulation (RTIS)",

   // Uncomment the line below if you want edu formatting to be consistent with everything else
   // consistent: true